 There are a few ways to release the skis, which can be combined with the subtle ankle movements above:

-There is a large spectrum of releasing, between extension and flexing, between pushing hard on the skis at the end of the turn to throw the body upwards, versus a complete flexing and relaxing of the legs, to allow it to fall downwards.
-Weight transfer could start late or early as well...
+There is a large spectrum of releasing, between extension, pushing, up and over and flexing, between pushing hard on the skis at the end of the turn to throw the body upwards, versus a complete flexing and retraction of the legs, to allow the body to "fall" downwards.
+Weight transfer could start late or early as well... so when characterizing a release, we will look for the dominant characteristic.
+Here is how the types of releases contrast or combine:

 Another way to look at this is how the muscles are being used: